kiransingh99/project-trubisky/README.md

 The raw data files are in CSV file formats, and the file names begin with the prefix "RAW-".
 In case they were not transmitted accurately, they are 'health checked' before they get added to the tracker file (mentioned below).
 They have the following columns:

 - time - timestamp of each reading, given in milliseconds
-- acc (e_r) - linear acceleration in the direction the ball points in (along the major axis)
+- acc (e_r) - linear acceleration in the direction the ball points in (along the major axis) (m/s^2)
-- acc (e_1) - linear acceleration along one of the minor axes
+- acc (e_1) - linear acceleration along one of the minor axes (m/s^2)
-- acc (e_2) - linear acceleration along the other minor axis
+- acc (e_2) - linear acceleration along the other minor axis (m/s^2)
-- w (e_r) - angular velocity in the direction of the major axis
+- w (e_r) - angular velocity in the direction of the major axis (rad)
-- w (e_1) - angular velocity in the direction of the first minor axis
+- w (e_1) - angular velocity in the direction of the first minor axis (rad)
-- w (e_2) - angular velocity in the direction of the second minor axis
+- w (e_2) - angular velocity in the direction of the second minor axis (rad)
-- euler (alpha) - change in bearing since sensors initialised
+- euler (alpha) - change in bearing since sensors initialised (deg)
-- euler (beta) - change in elevation/ pitch since sensors initialised
+- euler (beta) - change in elevation/ pitch since sensors initialised (deg)
-- euler (gamma) - change in orientation since sensors intiialised
+- euler (gamma) - change in orientation since sensors intiialised (deg)

 This file should not be given too much focus as the processed data files contain the same information and more.

 ### Processed data files
-TO DO
+The processed data files have the same first columns as the raw data files, but each of the headings are prefixed by '[raw] '.
+They are complete replications of the raw data files, except the units of measurement have been converted to more usable ones, where appropriate.
+The next column contains the time in milliseconds between each sample.
+The next columns contain the same sensor data, but after having been smoothened (low pass filtered).
+The order of these columns should not be changed

+Following that, the columns contain data at each timestep of the throw as listed below.
+Note that these columns can be in any order, provided they follow the first set of columns:

+- velocities (e_r), (e_1), (e_2) - the velocity of the ball in ball-centred coordinates.
+Note that e_1 and e_2 are not aligned with the rotating sensor axes any more, and instead remain a static orthonormal set relative to the centre of the ball

 ### Global tracker file